IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 ```

 Observe the console log messages.
 You will notice that
-1. App1 puts a request message, in XML format, with the shipment number provided, to the queue REQUEST.IN
+1. Requestor app puts a request message, in XML format, with the shipment number provided, to the queue REQUEST.IN
-2. App2 picks the request message, in JSON format, from the queue REQUEST.OUT
+2. Responder app picks the request message, in JSON format, from the queue REQUEST.OUT
-3. App2 sends a response message, in JSON format, to the queue REPLY.IN
+3. Responder app sends a response message, in JSON format, to the queue REPLY.IN
-4. App1 picks the response message, in XML format, from the queue REPLY.OUT
+4. Requestor app picks the response message, in XML format, from the queue REPLY.OUT

 >Note: For demonstration purpose these apps exit after they find messages in MQ queue or 15 seconds, whichever is sooner.
 In real scenarios the applications constantly monitor queues for messages and could process multiple messages.